janpaepke/reversible-effect/README.md

 cancelInterval();
 ```

-Note that you don't have to keep track of a `timeoutID`, you can pass around the cleanup function, without knowing it is an interval you're cancelling.
+Note that you don't have to keep track of a `timeoutID`, you can pass around a reference to the cleanup function to wherever you need it.
+You can then call it without needing to know that it is an interval you're cancelling.
 It would work just the same for an event:

 ```ts